Side-by-side comparison of mold penetrating wall materials and mildew remaining on the surface of painted drywall

 Health Risks: Mold vs Mildew

-Both mold and mildew can affect indoor air quality, but mold typically presents greater health risks due to its ability to release larger quantities of airborne spores.
+Both mold and mildew can affect indoor air quality, but mold typically presents greater concern because it is more likely to spread, penetrate porous materials, and release spores into the air.

 Understanding the differences in health impact helps homeowners determine how urgently action should be taken.